 A Banyule Community Working Group has been established to develop the 2041 community vision and advise Council on how to achieve the vision.

 Stage 2 will build on what you've already told us.
 We will identify a shared vision, the steps needed to work towards achieving our vision and how we plan for financial sustainability.

-Findings from the survey and other engagement activities for Banyule 2041 Stage 2, will be used to shape our long-term Community Vision and Council Plan for the next four year period.
+The survey findings, and other engagement activities for Banyule 2041 (Stage 2), will be used to shape our long-term Community Vision and Council Plan for the next four year period.